foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 and seeing a fleeting speck of light in the night sky
 the sole witness to a celestial immolation

-the atmosphere has torn away my shell
+the atmosphere has ripped away my shell
 harsh winds have torn me to shreds
 In my burned out retina I can just make out your face